 Exterior view of a factory.

-Assessing the energy and carbon savings potential of industrial motor systems.
+Assessing the energy savings potential of industrial motor systems.

 Person holding a laptop in a boiler room.

-Evaluating how to improve the performance, economics, and environmental impact of wastewater treatment infrastructure.
+Evaluating how to improve the performance, economics, and environmental impact of manufacturing innovations and other technological advancements.

 Interior view of an energy management laboratory with yellow and grey machinery.